-Continuing our introduction to travel blogging, I’d like to tackle some of the larger, more annoying issues you’ll encounter as an aspiring writer–and all of which I’ve faced as well, with some personal anecdotes for how I faced them.
+Continuing our introduction to travel writing, I’d like to tackle some of the larger, more annoying issues you’ll encounter as an aspiring writer–and all of which I’ve faced as well, with some personal anecdotes for how I faced them.

 1: Have a reserve of written articles available